Overview

 A NetBIOS account name as the target name.

-Otherwise, Negotiate always selects the NTLM security provider.
+Otherwise, Negotiate always selects the security provider.